 To get on the same page, let’s quickly move on to some terminology that clarifies what this state is all about.

-Color correction is a process where each clip is manually tweeted to get a better exposure and balance of light.
+Color correction is a process where each clip is manually tweeted to get better exposure and balance of light.
 Each clip adjusts the color temperature to match the predefined choice for each scene.
-This tedious and mechanical process is necessary and in its own way, an art form.
-The use of scopes (waveform, vectorscope, parade) is important for this step and fortunately most NLEs and grading software have them built in.
-Apart from these you are literally flying blind and relying entirely on your eyes, which has to be adjusted regularly to the light environment of the house, fatigue, fun monitors and other factors.
+This tedious and mechanical process is necessary and in its way, an art form.
+The use of scopes (waveform, vectorscope, parade) is important for this step and fortunately, most NLEs and grading software have them built in.
+Apart from these you are flying blind and relying entirely on your eyes, which have to be adjusted regularly to the light environment of the house, fatigue, fun monitors, and other factors.
 Believe in the scope and let them guide you in making the right and creative decision.

 Lift-Gamma-Gain / Shadow-Midtones-Highlights / Blacks-Mids-Whites

 These three interchangeable assignments are used to describe which part of the image you will work with.
 Each program uses one of the above 3 naming conventions but in short, they are all the same.
 You also rely on numbers when working with levels or curves but you still have 3 sliders (at least) to adjust.
 With these 3 controls, you can mold images almost at will.

 Tip # 1 - Shot on a flat or log profile